In Brief

 Studies now confirm that a significant proportion of people with misophonia also experience visual triggers (watching someone chew, seeing repetitive movements) even when no sound is present.
 This is sometimes called misokinesia.

-More broadly, misophonia appears to involve the multisensory integration system.. the brain region that combines inputs from different senses to create a unified experience.
-When the visual and auditory systems both contribute to trigger responses, the implication is that misophonia is not purely an auditory disorder, but a disorder of multisensory threat salience.
+More broadly, misophonia may involve multisensory integration: the brain's process for combining inputs from different senses into one experience.
+When visual and auditory systems both contribute to trigger responses, the implication is that misophonia is not purely an auditory disorder.

 The Unified Protocol (UP), a transdiagnostic emotion-focused CBT developed at Boston University, was tested in the first RCT specifically targeting misophonia in children and adolescents.

-Results showed 54% of young participants meeting responder criteria after treatment — a clinically meaningful outcome for a condition with no established first-line therapy.
-The UP's focus on emotional regulation, behavioural approach (rather than avoidance), and values-based action closely mirrors the adult ACT evidence base.
+Early youth treatment research is clinically meaningful for a condition with no established first-line therapy.
+The UP's focus on emotional regulation, behavioural approach rather than avoidance, and values-based action closely mirrors the adult ACT evidence base.

 This is significant because misophonia typically begins in childhood and adolescence.
 Early effective intervention could prevent years of social withdrawal, family conflict, and educational disruption.